Comment on page

 - 2.To stake your coins, click the Nominator button.
-This will initiate a pop-up window, where you can choose your Stash and Controller accounts, adjust the number of coins you wish to bond, and choose your reward destination (see below).
+This will initiate a pop-up window, where you can choose your Stash account adjust the number of coins you wish to bond, and choose your reward destination (see below).

 - 3.Once you submit your choices, the next screen allows you to choose the Validator you wish to nominate.

 - 4.And finally, the last screen of the pop-up will ask you to authorize the transaction with your password.
 Voila, you have just staked your first coins!
 Please note that your new nomination will be visible in the Accounts tab as a "Waiting nomination" until the start of the next era when it changes to "Active nomination".